haacked/haacked.com/_posts/2019/2019-07-12-deploy-to-azure.markdown

 A natural question is, what is a Zip Deploy?
 Well, [I found these docs](https://docs.microsoft.com/en-us/azure/azure-functions/deployment-zip-push).
 Those aren't helpful because I want to use Azure Functions to deploy the app.

-I then found this docemuntation on how to [Deploy an Azure Web App](https://docs.microsoft.com/en-us/azure/devops/pipelines/targets/webapp?view=azure-devops&tabs=yaml) which mentions the _Azure App Service Deploy task_ which is invoked via `AzureRmWebAppDeployment@3` when using Yaml with Azure pipelines.
+I then found this documentation on how to [Deploy an Azure Web App](https://docs.microsoft.com/en-us/azure/devops/pipelines/targets/webapp?view=azure-devops&tabs=yaml).
+It mentions the _Azure App Service Deploy task_ which is invoked via `AzureRmWebAppDeployment@3` when using Yaml with Azure pipelines.

 I read [the docs on that](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/azure-rm-web-app-deployment?view=azure-devops).
 It has a section with the heading _Run From Package_.
 Now we're getting somewhere.
 It states,